What You Need to Know About Operations Research Analyst

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 114,000 jobs for Operations Research Analyst in 2016 (in the United States).
+In the United States, there were 114,000 jobs for Operations Research Analyst in 2016.
 New jobs are being produced at a rate of 27.5% which is above the national average.
 The Bureau of Labor Statistics predicts 31,300 new jobs for Operations Research Analyst by 2026.
 There will be an estimated 10,700 positions for Operations Research Analyst per year.

 The states with the most job growth for Operations Research Analyst are Utah, South Dakota, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Vermont.
 These states have the worst job growth for this type of profession.